 “This track has limited formation and steep grades.
 It is suitable for fit, experienced and properly equipped people.
 Snow and white out conditions can occur at any time.”
 This is the sign that will greet you at the start of the Mount Fox Track.
 You may think that it’s just the Department of Conservation (DOC) being overly cautious with their signage but that’s not the case, as we found out first hand when we hiked this challenging but very rewarding route.

 While the popular, and significantly easier, Fox Glacier Valley track will get to you to within a few hundred metres of the glacier’s terminal face, you really won’t get the full scale and impact of Fox Glacier until you see it from above.
 Fortunately, there are a number of local helicopter operators offering a range of scenic flights, from short hops to longer flights with snow landings.
 Alternatively you can opt for a fly-in, fly-out heli-hike experience with Fox Glacier Guiding, something we highly recommend by the way.
+Alternatively, a cheaper option is a flight and snow landing with Glacier Helicopters.

 But if, for whatever reason, a flight is not for you, or if you’re simply up for a challenge, the next best option is to climb Mount Fox.
 Just be prepared for a muddy, sweaty climb that will at times require the human equivalent of 4 wheel drive as you haul yourself upwards with the help of branches and vines.
 Don’t say we didn’t warn you.